ASIS Complaints Procedure

 The complainant will be asked to submit a written complaint and submit this to the Chair.
 If the Chair does not feel there is sufficient information to support the allegation(s), they will write to the complainant requesting clarification.
 The complainant may resubmit the concern again (once only) for clarification.

-The Chair will also reassess at this stage if other authorities need to be informed of the nature of the complaint, such as the practitioner's training organisation.
+The Chair will also reassess at this stage if other authorities need to be informed of the nature of the complaint, such as the Member's training organisation.

-A member of the Ethics Panel will ask the practitioner to submit a written response to the complaint received.
+A member of the Ethics Panel will ask the Member to submit a written response to the complaint received.

 In the interests of transparency, both submissions will be shared with each party, either at the end of the process or earlier as deemed appropriate.